dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 #################################################################################################################
 # Function will read one EOF mode
 # Input:
-#         - mode: (int) describing which mode to read
+#         - fn: string with the complete path of the data file
 # Output:
-#         - EOF: 3D float array with the EOF at a defined cut
+#         - EOF: 3D float array with the EOF
 def read_EOFs(fn):
   get_var(fn)
   EOF_ncfile = ds(fn, 'r')